maxime-filippini/pipedreams/posts/2025/06-20-elixir-for-frm-apps.md

 initial seed, we would use that new key to do so.
 </p>

-To make operations on tensors efficient, `Nx` allows us to **stage** numerical definitions, turning them into computation graphs that will then be compiled and optimized, for example to run on the GPU.
+For now, `Nx` seems like a replacement for Python's `numpy` library.
+But, it also provides additional functionality.
+For instance, `Nx` allows us to turn our computations into graphs that can be optimized and compiled to run on accelerators (GPUs or TPUs).

 For example, the `substract` function in the following code uses the `defn` macro (as opposed to `def`, which is used for normal Elixir functions) provided by `Nx.Defn` to make it operate on tensors, and compile it for efficient use.

 ```elixir
 defmodule TensorMath do